processone/docs.ejabberd.im/content/developer/guide.md

 defined in the `modules` section of `ejabberd.yml`).
 The function is executed when a module is being started.
 It is intended to initialize a module.
-This is a good place to register hooks and IQ handlers, as well as to create an inital state of a module (if needed).
+This is a good place to register hooks and IQ handlers, as well as to create an initial state of a module (if needed).
 The function should return either `ok` or `{ok, pid()}`.
 - `Module:stop(Host)` where `Host` is a virtual host.
 The function is executed when a module is being stopped.
 It is intended to make some